'I've had to delete vile comments, people think there are no consequences' - Inside the Premier League's LGBT+ fan groups | Goal.com

 “He whips his top off and he has a City top underneath.
 He didn’t think you could do that sort of thing around the Village.”

-Canal Street Blues were one of the first LGBT+ supporters' clubs associated with a Premier League side after being founded in 2014, with Alvardo serving as chair since 2019.
+Canal Street Blues were one of the first LGBT+ supporters' clubs associated with a Premier League side after being founded in 2014, with Alvarado serving as chair since 2019.

 During that time, City have embarked on the most successful period in their history, and shared a little of that with Canal Street Blues, who brought the four trophies City won in 2018-19 to their home at Bar Pop for display – a sign of the link the organisation has with the Citizens.